shivangidhiman/Decoding-IPL-Match-Analysis/README.md

 # Decoding IPL: Match Analysis

+### About the Project:

+Given the recent advancement in technology, analytics through Machine Learning and Artificial Intelligence has become crucial in many areas, including sports.
+A considerable amount of data is now collected and used to predict scores and future trends, make managerial decisions and analyse the performance of the players in various sports, using Machine Learning techniques.

+We tried to use these
+advancements to analyse and explore the Indian Premier League (IPL).

-Our project has two aims.
+Our project has two aims:
-1. Predict the
-outcome of matches, i.e. the winner of the match, based on previous years’ data.
+1. Predict the outcome of matches, i.e. the winner of the match, based on previous years’ data.
-2. Predict the
-scores during certain intervals of the game.
+2. Predict the scores during certain intervals of the game.
 For example, the score in overs 1-15, 1-10 or 3-8 etc.

-To accomplish this, algorithms such as Decision Trees, Linear Regression, Random Forest and Support Vector Machines have been used.
+To accomplish this, we used algorithms such as Decision Trees, Linear Regression, Random Forest and Support Vector Machines.

----
+### File Structure:

 The file structure is as follows: